 For people of the Mediterranean–particularly those of the Orthodox faith– Easter follows a 40-day fast called the Great Lent.
 Among other spiritual practices, during the fast, mainly humble vegan meals are encouraged.

 When Easter Sunday arrives, following church celebrations, families gather around large tables filled with favorite Mediterranean dishes and delicacies.
-Lamb typically takes center stage, but sides and colorful salads are not to be missed!
+Lamb typically takes center stage, but delicious sides and colorful salads are equally important!

 Mediterranean Leg of Lamb Recipe with Potatoes!
 The ultimate Mediterranean-style leg of lamb recipe!
 Leg of lamb covered in a rub of fresh garlic, Mediterranean spices, olive oil and lemon juice.
 Roasted with potato wedges and onions.
 Step-by-step tutorial included!

 Mediterranean Wine-Braised Lamb Shanks.
 The beauty of a one-pot-wonder right here!
 Mediterranean-spiced braised lamb shanks, cooked in a red wine and tomato sauce with vegetables, aromatics, and fresh herbs.
 Recipe comes with braising and slow-cooker instructions!

 Roast Lamb Rack with Harissa and Herb-Pistachio Crust.
 Gorgeous presentation that takes literally 40 minutes start-to-finish!

 Spatchcocked Chicken, spiced the Mediterranean way!
 Two small tricks make the BEST and crispiest spatchcocked chicken.